 StackHawk Integrations are associated to the user’s organization, and can be managed in the integrations tab of the web platform.
 Because Integrations are assigned to the user’s organization, the user that established the integrations can leave the organization, and the assigned integrations will continue to work.

-StackHawk Integrations are bound two-ways: an integration can be removed either via the StackHawk web platform or from the integration provider’s end.
+StackHawk Integrations are generally bound two-ways: an integration can be removed either via the StackHawk web platform or from the integration provider’s end.
 To remove an integration, go to its configuration settings, and under the danger zone settings, choose to remove the integration from the organization.

 A removed integration can always be added back.